Webull Review 2023 – Pros & Cons Revealed

 Through your Webull Cash Account, you can also invest via a Traditional, Roth, or Rollover IRA.
 You can select only one of the aforementioned retirement accounts when using Webull.

 Webull App Review

 Our Webull review found that the broker offers a popular mobile app that is available to download free of charge.
-You can access the app from the Google Play or Apple Store.
+You can access the app from Google Play or Apple Store.
 As noted earlier, the Webull app is super user-friendly and allows you to buy and sell assets with ease.

 You can view the current value of your portfolio as soon as you load the app - so it's well worth installing even if you prefer trading online.
 In terms of public opinion, our Webull review found that the app is popular across both versions.
 On the Apple Store, for example, the app has a rating of 4.7/5.

 This is across more than 197,000 individual reviews.
 Over on Google Play, the app has a rating of 4.4/5 across over 116,000 reviews.